Overview of projects by Associated Fellows

 Networking and interdisciplinary knowledge transfer are essential to encourage research cooperations.
 Besides the promotion of junior scientists within the context of their doctorate or a research project, the Hector Fellow Academy offers the opportunity to become part of the Hector Fellow Academy to doctoral students and PostDocs in the working groups of the Hector Fellows.
-Being part of the program, they can participate in numerous continuing education courses as well as at networking events, symposia or conferences.
-In order to be accepted as a fellowship student, they require the consent of the mentoring Hector Fellow.
+Being part of the Associated Fellow Program, they can participate in numerous continuing education courses as well as at networking events, symposia or conferences.
+In order to be accepted as an Associated Fellow, they require the consent of the mentoring Hector Fellow.

 The following projects are supported: